From Root Cause to Resolution — Automatically

 The real power of DeepXplore Code emerges when it operates as part of the full DeepXplore platform.
 Used alongside Performance Tests and Root Cause Analysis, it creates a fully autonomous cycle:

-Detect, explain, fix, verify — in a continuous loop that requires zero human intervention for routine incidents.
-Engineers are freed from the toil of repetitive debugging and patching.
-They focus instead on architecture, innovation, and the complex problems that genuinely require human judgement.
-The routine work handles itself.
+Detect, explain, fix, verify — in a continuous loop that can run autonomously for routine incidents or pause for human sign-off where you need it.
+Engineers are freed from repetitive debugging and patching; they focus on architecture and the problems that genuinely require human judgement.

 DeepXplore Code does not generate generic patches.
-It learns the specifics of your repository and adapts its output accordingly:
+It adapts to your organization graph and repository conventions:

 Every change is idiomatic, tested, and ready to merge.
 Pull requests generated by DeepXplore Code are indistinguishable from those written by a senior engineer who knows the codebase intimately — because the AI has performed the equivalent analysis before writing a single line.